bbauska/UC-Davis-JS-Basics/readme.md

   alt="Check if have more than two child images, if so remove bottom-most from queue." />
 </p>

-Let's go ahead and add this to our script over here.
-Down here I'm going to say if, and in here I'm going to just put container.children.length, if that's greater than two, then I want to do something, and what do I want to do if it's greater than two?
+Let&apos;s go ahead and add this to our script over here.
+Down here I&apos;m going to say if, and in here I&apos;m going to just put container.children.length, if that&apos;s greater than two, then I want to do something, and what do I want to do if it&apos;s greater than two?

 What I want to do is I want to say, container.removeChild(container.children[0]);.
 I want to remove a child.
 Which child do I want to remove?
 I want to remove the